meshavl

 2. T-Echo (great second option)

-3. Heltec/RAK if you want to build infrastructure
+3. RAK if you want to build infrastructure

 The faster you get a node online, the faster Asheville’s mesh grows.